gandharvk422/mlatoz/Section 02 - Part 01 - Data Preprocessing/README.md

 # Data Preprocessing
 * Data preprocessing is the process of cleaning and transforming raw data to make it suitable for analysis or machine learning tasks.
-* In the next notebook, data preprocessing steps include handling missing data using SimpleImputer and scaling numerical features using StandardScaler.
+* In the next notebook, data preprocessing steps include handling missing data using `SimpleImputer` and scaling numerical features using `StandardScaler`.
 <hr>